kevinroast/Asteroids-Reloaded/README.md

 Asteroids-Reloaded
 ==================

-Asteroids [Reloaded] - HTML5 Canvas JavaScript game
+Asteroids [Reloaded] - HTML5 Canvas JavaScript game.

 Play here: http://www.kevs3d.co.uk/dev/asteroids

+The original and best HTML5 canvas game! :) As featured on Wired: http://www.wired.com/2010/09/play-asteroids-in-html5/ Was originally coded against the very early HTML5 Canvas API for Safari 3 (no, really).
+But has been enhanced a few times since.
+The game has been played ~500,000 times on the original website above.
+Also featured on Chrome Experiments: http://www.chromeexperiments.com/detail/asteroids-game/

 Game uses the Canvas and Audio HTML5 APIs.
 Graphics are rendered in Lightwave 3D.